CTRU-SCHEME/CTRU/README.md

 See CTRU-codes-ref.

-## The security and error prabability
+## The security and error probability
 See CTRU-security&error.

 ## The refined gate-count estimate